Last updated on March 26th, 2018

-All martial artists have been curious about how long it takes to achieve a black belt, at least once at some point in time.
+At some point in time, every martial artist has been curious about how long it takes to get a black belt.
 Some ask the question openly, while others are hesitant.

 But why the curiosity in the first place?
 And what do martial art instructors think about the question?